Energy-Based Models for Functional Data using Path Measure Tilting: PROPOSAL: -EBM

 \textbf{Inference of $f$}.
 Given a context pair $(X^c,Y^c)$, one may want to infer the underlying latent function $f$.
-To do this, we first obtain samples from the conditional distribution $p(Z\,|\,Y;X)$, which is then passed through the map $\mu_\theta$ to induce a distribution over the weights of the eigenfunctions.
-Then, the map $g$ can be used to transform the weights into functions (see Figure \ref{fig:gm_febm}).
-We write $p(f\,|\,Y;X)$ to denote the distribution of $g \circ \mu_{\theta_1}(Z)\,|\,Y;X$.
+To do this, we first obtain samples from the conditional distribution $p(Z\,|\,Y,X)$, which is then passed through the map $\tilde{g}$ to induce a distribution over the functions (see Figure \ref{fig:gm_febm}).
+We write $p(f\,|\,Y,X)$ to denote the distribution of $\tilde{g}_\theta (Z)\,|\,Y,X$.
 Inference of a function (corresponding to a potentially infinite-dimensional vector) is cast as inference of $Z$ with a much lower dimensionality and allows for efficient use of MCMC methods.

 \textbf{Kernel Choice}.
 The kernel can be used to capture any prior belief about the underlying function and plays a crucial role in the learnt model.
-One method is to construct kernels from the product and sums of well-studied existing kernels such as the Gaussian and Mat\'ern kernel \citep[see Section 4.2]{rasmussen2006gaussian}.
+One method is to construct kernels from the product and sums of well-studied existing kernels, such as the Gaussian and Mat\'ern kernel \citep[see Section 4.2]{williams2006gaussian}.
 Other choices include constructing an explicit feature map with a neural network, or obtain a data-driven basis via functional Principal component analysis.
-A combination of all the aforementioned methods can be also used in conjunction.
+A combination of all the aforementioned methods can also be used in conjunction.

-\section{Related Work}
+\section{RELATED WORK}